 - 1. Underwear type T-shirts, tank tops, tops revealing the abdomen

 - 2. Exceptionally tight or baggy pants, scrubs, skirts, sweat pants or shirts

 - 3. Jeans or denim pants of any color

 - 4. Socks with lace, patterned hose

 - 5. Visible long underwear

 - 6. Sandals, perforated, or canvas shoes

 - 7. Strong perfumes or aftershave

-- 8. Caps, bandanas, or head covering of any type; large bows, barrettes, or other hair accessories
+- 8. Caps, bandanas, or head covering of any type unless approved by the clinical site; large bows, barrettes, or other hair accessories

 - 9. Pins or badges that may be construed as advocating any political, religious, or otherwise controversial belief.